-A 52-year-old male presented with left flank pain, without a history of weight loss, visible hematuria, or hydronephrosis CT scan revealed a mass which could be either an adrenal tumor, retroperitoneal mass, or a renal upper pole tumor.
-The patient underwent ureteroscopy under general anesthesia and a urethral catheter was inserted.
+A 52-year-old male presented with left flank pain without a history of weight loss, visible hematuria, or hydronephrosis CT scan revealed a mass that could be either an adrenal tumor, retroperitoneal mass, or a renal upper pole tumor.
+The patient underwent a ureteroscopy under general anesthesia, and a urethral catheter was inserted.
 Then in the flank position, open access 10 mm trocar was inserted lateral to the nevus.
 After the gas insufflation phase, peritoneoscopy was performed.
 Two five-millimeter trocars were inserted laterally in the proper place.
 The colon was then medialized, and the ureter was observed in retroperitoneum.
-The ureter was released along the kidney pedicle, and then the renal artery was released (Figure 1).
+The ureter was released along the kidney pedicle, and the renal artery was released (Figure 1).
 The kidney mass was seen above the junction of the middle and upper renal poles.
 Its surrounding tissues were released from the Gerota.
 Although the kidney mass was independent of the capsule, it adhered to its surface.
-It was gradually released from the capsule and was extracted.
+It was gradually released from the capsule and extracted.
 The capsule beneath the mass was intact, and the site had no bleeding.
 By low gas pressure, the interior abdomen was checked for hemorrhage.
-The mass was then placed in endobag and removed from the ten-millimeters port and the entrance site of this port was sutured.
+The mass was then placed in endobag and removed from the ten-millimeter port, and the entrance site of this port was sutured.
 A double-J stent was inserted in the lithotomy position.
-In pathology examination, nuclear grade 3, rhabdoid features, and RCC were confirmed.
+The pathology examination confirmed nuclear grade 3, rhabdoid features, and RCC.
 And in immunohistochemistry examination was positive (Figure 2).

 Six weeks after surgery double-J stent was removed.
 Ureteroscopy showed no evidence of stenosis.
 One month after the double-J stent's departure, an ultrasound was performed again.
 No evidence of hydronephrosis was seen.
 Duodenum around the kidney was significantly reduced, and the patient had no complaints of flank pain, hematuria, or fever.
 Six months later, the patient underwent a spiral computed tomography scan of the abdomen and pelvis.
 There was no evidence of hydronephrosis or urinoma around the kidney.

 Figure 1.
-Tumor excision and closing the artery and its vein
+Tumor excision and closing of the artery and its vein

 Figure 2.
 Surgical pathology of the left adrenal gland (e haematoxylin and eosin; f racemase).
 Both specimens presented the same IHC phenotype